-Depending on a participant’s progress the child(ren) may be returned during that time with a disposition of Protective Supervision to the Department of Job and Family Services.
+Depending on a participant’s progress the child(ren) may be maintained or returned during that time with a possible disposition of Protective Supervision to the Department of Job and Family Services.
 The speed at which this occurs varies depending on progress in treatment and compliance with Family Dependency Treatment Court rules and regulations.

 The Coshocton County FDTC began through collaboration between the Court and the Department of Job and Family Services.
 Currently, the program has a treatment capacity of up to 12 families with the ability to grow as needed.
 Participants in the FDTC Program are required to appear before the judge anywhere from weekly to monthly, depending on their phase, at which time the judge reviews the progress or lack of progress of the participant.
 Intensive counseling with a behavioral health agency, supportive services and monitoring by case management will occur.
 At the end of the program, and if the participant has successfully fulfilled the terms of the program, he/she will receive a graduation certificate and a graduation ceremony will take place.

 Success in the program means: stability for children in a positive environment, progress on addiction issues, self sustainability, housing, employment, and enhanced educational capacity.

 Participating Community Partners include, but are not limited to: Allwell Behavioral Health Services, Coshocton Behavioral Health Choices, Coshocton County Fatherhood Initiative & Family Pact, Coshocton County Health Department- Maternal & Child Health, Coshocton County Job & Family Services, First-Step Family Violence Intervention Services, and Coshocton County Family & Children First Council.